jbarber877/Personal-Repo/README.md

 ## Computer Organization
 From CDA 3101 Spring 2022.
 Contains ARM code written for use with the Quemu Arm emulator using Legv8.
 Scripts are stored in txt format for grading and readability

-| Arm
+### Arm

-|--- pa1.txt

-|    The code takes a string as input, calculates the length of the string, and determines whetherthe string is a palindrome
+pa1.txt |    The code takes a string as input, calculates the length of the string, and determines whetherthe string is a palindrome

-|--- pa2.txt

-|    The code takes two integer inputs, x and y, and recursively calculates x ^ y.
+pa2.txt |    The code takes two integer inputs, x and y, and recursively calculates x ^ y.
 If y is <= 0, the output is assumed to be zero.
-|Cache

-|--- Cache.cpp
+### Cache

-|    C++ code simulates a computer cache to compare efficiency.
+Cache.cpp |    C++ code simulates a computer cache to compare efficiency.
 Includes direct mapped, full associative, and set associative caches using FIFO and LRU replacement.
-|--- Cache Analysis

-|    Analysis of the results of Cache.cpp
+Cache Analysis |    Analysis of the results of Cache.cpp

 ## Data Structures
 Built-from scratch implementations of common data structures in Computer Science